w3c/wai-quick-start/source/writing.html.erb.md

 layout: guide
 ---

 This page helps you get started writing web content that is more accessible to people with disabilities.
 These tips introduce some basic accessibility considerations.
-Each tip includes links to related <a href="@@ linke to 'About WCAG' section on this page">WCAG</a> requirements and resources to help you understand and implement the tip.
+Each tip includes links to related <a href="#what-is-wcag"><abbr>WCAG</abbr></a> requirements and resources to help you understand and implement the tip.

 {:.toc .no_toc}